PerlToolsTeam/dashboard/README.md

 ## Configuration

 You configure the system by editing `dashboard.json`.
-There are three main sections in the file.
+There are two main sections in the file.

-* **modules** - a list of the modules that you want to monitor.
-Each module has up to three pieces of information associated with it.
-  * **name** - the name of the module (more accurately, the name of the most important module in the distribution).
-  This is required.
-  * **dist** - the name of the distribution.
-This can be omitted, in which case it is synthesised by converting all `::` in the name to `-`.
-  * **repo** - the name of the Github repo.
-This can be omitted, in which case it is synthesises by converting the dist value to lower case.
 * **author** - information about the author of the modules.
   * **github** - your Github username.
   * **cpan** - your CPAN username.